Real Salt Lake Women

 Real Salt Lake Women (previously known as Salt Lake United and Sparta Salt Lake) was an American women's soccer team that was founded in 2008.
-The team was a founding member of United Women's Soccer league, in the second tier of women’s soccer in the United States and Canada.
-The team played in the Women's Premier Soccer League from 2008-2015.
+The team was a founding member of United Women's Soccer league, in the second tier of women's soccer in the United States and Canada.
+The team played in the Women's Premier Soccer League from 2008 to 2015.

 Utah Royals FC of the National Women's Soccer League, also owned by Real Salt Lake, created a reserve team that would start play in the Women's Premier Soccer League in 2019.
 RSL Women was thus folded on January 9, 2019.